lsegal/samus/README.md

 ## Copyright

-Samus was created by Loren Segal in 2014 and is available under BSD license.
+Samus was created by Loren Segal in 2014 and is available under MIT license.